 The music originates from Eastern Europe in the Carpathian region, where the real Veretski Pass is located.
 The traffic referred to in the album title is the transiting of various peoples through the area.
 Musical styles from the neighboring cultures in the region are blended together and transformed into a sound that is unique to this group.

 Trafik consists of nine suites, each with its own thematic idea.
 Some of the suite or track titles are slang phrases from the cultures represented; others are more descriptive.
 One of my favorites is "Zero Dark Hundred," a beautiful Violin doina.
 Others, such as the suite "Full Bow of Horse" have the titles "Dov the Cow Swimmer" and "Noisy Dog."
 There is also the lovely "Tango Under the Influence," an accordion feature, with a steady rhythmic Bass line underneath.
-If you are curious about these titles go to the Veretski Pass website and Klezmer Podcast 18.

 The trio consists of highly talented musicians Cookie Segelstein (Violin); Joshua Horowitz (Button Accordion, Tsimbl); and Stuart Brotman (Cello, Tilinca, Baraban).
 They have a communal approach to arranging their music, combining traditional melodies with original compositions in such a way that the line is blurred between the two.
 They have a way of making original works sound just like a traditional village melody.
 And it works the other way around, too.
 As Segelstein says: "We decided to just play music we like, and if we didn't like it we'd rewrite it."
 They also blend their own compositions with improvisations to come up with some very interesting musical forms.